 CHRISTA HESCHKE graduated from Binghamton University with a major in English and a minor in Anthropology.
 She started in publishing as an intern at both Writers House and Sterling Lord Literistic, where she fell in love with the agency side of publishing.
 Christa has been at McIntosh and Otis, Inc. in the Children's Literature Department since 2009 where she is actively acquiring for all age groups in children’s.

-For YA, she is especially interested in contemporary, thriller/mystery, and horror.
+For YA, she is especially interested in contemporary, thriller/mystery, fantasy and horror.
 She looks for a compelling voice and a strong hook that will set a YA novel apart in the flooded market.
 She is open to all types of middle grade and especially enjoys adventure, mystery, and magical realism.
 For both YA and MG, she is interested in unique settings and cultural influences, interesting structure, complicated romances, diverse characters, sister or friendship-centric stories, and stories that feature artists of any kind.
 In picture books she is drawn to cute, funny stories (as opposed to sweet and quiet) that will grab kids as well as the occasional nonfiction biography on a subject whose story has yet to be told.

 Christa is not looking for any Adult fiction or non-fiction, paranormal or dystopian at this time.